cdrpro/cdrpro.github.io/_macros/en/cardgenerator.md

 \* BarCodes and QR Codes are limited in the free version.

+Note: starts from version 4.1, a file with data (\*.txt) should be in UTF-8 encoding.

 ### Compatibility

 The docker requires Windows, IE and CorelDRAW the following versions: